TidalPaladin/trader/README.md

 ### Dataset

-The input dataset consists of PLACEHOLDER CSV files, each of which contains historical price records for a stock symbol from PLACEHOLDER to 2018.
+The input dataset consists of approximately $8000$ CSV files, each of which contains historical price records for a stock symbol from 1970 to 2018.
 Each record consists of the following columns:

 ```